ksu-cs-textbooks/cis526/content/00-forward/01-introduction.md

 ### Videos

 You may have had online courses where the professor recorded their regular in-class lectures and uploaded them as one-hour videos.
 I hated that as a student, and I think it is a poor pedagogical strategy.
 When I give you video materials, I will strive to keep them short, succinct, and do enough post-processing that they flow reasonably well.
-I’ll also post them through Youtube, so you can speed them up if you like.
+I’ll also post them through YouTube, so you can speed them up if you like.

 ### Readings